 - Be sure to connect your social accounts, too!

-- Your Reading Habits - share how you interact with books.
+- Your Topics - share how you interact with books.
 For example, if you listen to Audiobooks and/or are in a Book Club.

 - Add the Categories that interest you the most - you'll receive special recommendations on your dashboard and via email based on your interests.